How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Managing Pests and Diseases

-Pests and diseases can damage your corn plants fast if left untreated.
-Use natural methods, such as insecticidal soap or Bacillus thuringiensis, to keep them in check.
+Pests and diseases can damage your corn plants quickly if left untreated.
+Use natural methods, such as insecticidal soap or Bacillus thuringiensis, to control them.

 Common pests